wandb/docs/docs/tutorials/monai_3d_segmentation.md

 torch.backends.cudnn.benchmark = True
 ```

-Let us also define a small utility for mixed-precision inference.
-This will be useful during the validation step of our training process and also when we would want to run our model after training.
+Define a small utility for mixed-precision inference.
+This will be useful during the validation step of the training process and when you want to run the model after training.

 ```python
 def inference(model, input):